jacobtread/NZGM/README.md

 This application does not yet support smaller screen sizes and requires JavaScript enabled to run.

+### ATTENTION

+This project does not currently have feature parody to NZ Grapher this repo is going to be rewritten again very soon an will hopefully include a 1 - 1 feature parody after optimizations are made

 ## Deploying

 ### Web Server